What has a lot of protein?

 Inhalt

-High-protein foods include legumes, nuts, seeds, kernels, as well as meat, dairy products, and fish.
+Foods high in protein include legumes, nuts, seeds, kernels as well as meat, dairy products and fish.

 Our table shows you the best protein sources.
-However, it’s not just the amount of protein that matters, but also the quality and biological value.
-That’s why you should choose high-quality products and combine your protein sources smartly.
+However, it is not just the amount of protein that is important, but also the quality and biological value.
+Therefore, use high-quality products and combine your protein sources smartly.

-Especially with vegetarian and vegan protein sources, it’s important to combine different proteins—this is the only way to get a complete amino acid profile.
+Especially with vegetarian and vegan protein sources, it is important to combine different protein sources, as this is the only way to get a complete amino acid profile.